Suspect-404/Project-Reality-Server-Status-Bot/README.md

 * adminsList / friendsList: Add the exact in-game names to track.
 If you do not want to use these features, leave the brackets empty: []

 Save the file, return to the "Console" tab, and click "Start".
 The bot will launch and start managing your live PR dashboard.

-Once configured, save the file, go back to the "Console" tab, and click the "Start" button.
-If the console shows "Dashboard is up!", your bot is successfully running!